Some thoughts on the future of edtech...

 by James Pares

 Teaching is project management.
-Gantt charts, kanban boards, agile sprints, risk registers — the tools that run billion-dollar programmes could transform how teachers plan and deliver their lessons.
+Gantt charts, kanban boards, agile sprints, risk registers — the tools that run corporate programmes could transform how teachers plan and deliver their lessons.

 Teachers are told to collaborate.
 But when different styles, egos, and backgrounds collide, shared planning can become a battleground, sometimes making things harder, not easier.